 1) Familiarising the parties with the terms and conditions before signing the contract

 Our first recommendation is not about the content, but about the process of concluding a contract.
 It is essential to provide the other party with the terms and conditions so that they can become properly acquainted with them.
 It is not enough to simply mention them.
-However, if the terms and conditions are annexed to the draft contract, the other party is presumed to have taken due notice of them.
+However, if the terms and conditions are annexed to the draft contract, the other party is presumed to have taken due note of them.

 2) Who is a party to the contract?